Skip to content

 Run health checks on the beads database.
 Checks for:

-• Missing config.json, issues.jsonl, or beads.db
+• Missing config.json, event store, legacy projection, or compatibility cache

-• Uncommitted JSONL changes
+• Uncommitted bead-state changes

 • Orphan children (phases whose parent plan is missing)